rse-ops/landscape/_includes/paper/what-is-rseops.md

 to traditional Software Engineers at major tech companies, they are responsible not just for software development, but also for deployment of analysis pipelines and general services.
-It can be noted that we are not calling the new term RseDevOps (dropping \"Dev\"), and this is done intentionally as the term \"Research Software Engineering\" encompasses this \"Development\" portion.
+It can be noted that we are not calling the new term RseDevOps (dropping "Dev"), and this is done intentionally as the term "Research Software Engineering" encompasses this "Development" portion.
 RSE-ops, then, appropriately refers to best practices for ensuring the same reliability, scale, collaboration, and software engineering for research codes.
 We may not always be running a scaled web service, but we might be running scaled jobs on a